bsc-pm/dlb/doc/user_guide/source/how_to_run_talp.rst

     * Parallel Efficiency
         * Communication Efficiency
         * Load Balance
-            * Intra-node Load Balance (or LB_in)
+            * Intra-node Load Balance (LB_in)
-            * Inter-node Load Balance (or LB_out)
+            * Inter-node Load Balance (LB_out)

-An indepth explaination of the POP metrics computed by TALP can be found in the POP Metrics Overview below.
+An in-depth explanation of the POP metrics computed by TALP can be found in the POP Metrics Overview below.

 Reporting POP metrics at the end of the execution
 =================================================